 Episode 10 – Our topic – “The Court of Second Chances,” Aired on March 30, 2015 – Following on the heels of the Kingfisher’s day of double public forums, “Heroin in Our Towns,” we bring you this excerpt about drug court, a program that helps addicts in the jail and court system to get into rehab and give opportunity for recovery.
 Features Kingfisher Project interviewer Deborah Chandler, plus Drug Court coordinator Junn Pato-Ryan and Roderick, a graduate of the program.
 Then we hear from a mother, Denise, who spoke from the audience.

 Episode 11 – Aired on April 6, 2015 – Our second excerpt from the March 28 Heroin in Our Towns public forums.
 Our topic: “A Tale of Two Moms,” featuring Christine Schiff, wife of Sullivan County Sheriff Michael Schiff, speaking about the effects on her family when their daughter, Ria, became addicted.
-Then, Laura Resti, speaks about battling against denial to get help for her stepson Anthony who eventually did die when he overdosed this pat December.
+Then, Laura Resti, speaks about battling against denial to get help for her stepson Anthony who eventually did die when he overdosed this past December (2014).

 Episode 12 – Aired on April 13, 2015 – Counseling and Community Services – Further excerpts from the March 28 Heroin in Our Towns public forums.
 Speaking in this episode are Joseph Todora, head of Sullivan County Community Services, plus addiction counselor Gary Rosenbluth.
 We also hear a discussion of the importance of shedding light on issues such as addiction through community radio as WJFF conducts a portion of its Spring pledge drive.